DimYfantidis/solar_demo/README.md

 ### V. Classes

-This subsection provides an in-depth explanation of the program's modules of implementation that are found within the `./include` directory.
+This subsection provides an extended explanation of the program's modules of implementation that are found within the `./include` directory.
+For in-depth analysis of the modules' implementation, feel free to take a look within the designated header files' source code.

 <a id="customtypes"></a>

 * `CustomTypes.h`: This header file includes definitions of custom types (e.g. vector types, `byte_t`, etc.) and certain utility functions.
-"Utility functions" is an umbrella term for functions that offer essentioal high-level abstraction routines that C does not offer by itself.
+"Utility functions" is an umbrella term for functions that offer essential high-level abstraction routines that C does not offer by itself.
 Some of these include string functions like `strBuild` and `strCar`, `vectorLength*` functions, `openBrowserAt` for opening external hyperlinks to the web browser.

 <a id="stellarobject"></a>